Fiddlekins/SpookyX/README.md

 ## Added Features:
-#### Embedding linked images into the post to imitate imageboard use in the Spooky real
+#### Embedding linked images (and other media) into the post to imitate imageboard use in the Spooky realm
-- Works for imgur, puu.sh etc. More sites can be added by the user by editing the script, see below
-- Supports .webm, .mp4 (and .gifv)
+- Hyperlinks in posts will be checked for known file extensions and embedded accordingly
-- An image link that is enclosed in spoiler tags will be embedded in spoilered mode
+- A media link that is enclosed in spoiler tags will be embedded in spoilered mode
 - Middle click and ctrl+leftclick open images in a new tab rather than toggle size
 - More than a single image can be embedded by editing the script, see below

+#### Hovering over images or videos
+- Show full version of media or one shrunk to fit in view if it's too large
+- You can turn off images or turn off videos independently.
+See the user options below

+#### Gallery Mode that lets you browse through all thread images and videos.
+- Press 'G' to bring it up, press it again to hide it once more.
+- Left and right arrow keys are used to cycle through the images.

 #### Pressing Q (Outside of text entry fields) will toggle quick reply mode
 - This moves the reply box to the top right of the screen and it stays where it when you scroll